Text messages are sent in one of two ways:

 A2P is application to person messaging.
 In contrast to P2P, A2P is best for businesses and organizations who want to text consumers or large groups of people.
 A2P messaging allows you to send a larger volume of messages per second and a larger volume on a monthly basis by using a text messaging platform, such as Mobile Text Alerts.

-There are two types of short codes:
+There used to be two types of short codes:

 Businesses used to use a shared short code that was shared with dozens, hundreds, or even thousands of firms.
 This significantly reduced the cost of acquiring a short code to use with bulk text messaging.

-First, as we already said, for a business to buy their own short code to use for text messaging would cost hundreds or even thousands of dollars per month.
+For a business to buy their own short code to use for text messaging would cost hundreds or even thousands of dollars per month.
 This, understandably, was a cost many businesses did not want to pay.
-As we explained above, this problem was solved through the use of shared short codes that would be used by many businesses, thereby reducing the cost of the short code for individual businesses.
-Unfortunately, the mass adoption of shared short codes created a second problem.

 Because a short code could be shared by dozens or even hundreds of businesses, one bad actor could ruin it for everyone.
 Due to fairly aggressive anti-spam regulations on SMS messaging, short code providers have had to maintain strict controls on SMS spam.